acce-cloud/oodt-0.3-rmq-test-workflow/README.md

   ./step1_node1.sh

   The above command will create a Docker Swarm, and set up the current host as Swarm manager.
-Capture the output of the previous command   and execute it on all the other hosts so they can join the Swarm as workers (step2_nodeX.sh), for example:
+Capture the output of the previous command   and execute it on all the other hosts so they can join the Swarm as workers (step2_nodeI.sh), for example:

   docker swarm join \
     --token SWMTKN-1-2q67pe5u9y0sqggtgy6ksn6zxnle1ol82e5ql765ltgjfu3iii-exk4ejrah7h1y3s8kcmtcki88 172.20.5.254:2377

+  Verify that all nodes have joined the Swarm:

+  docker node ls

 # Appendix: How to setup the tutorial on the Amazon Cloud